winrhcp/phantomlancer-bera/README.md

 All settings are moved to the `general_settings.py` file.
 The most important settings will be duplicated here.

 1. `TWO_CAPTCHA_API_KEY` key.
 Specify your API key from 2captcha.
 There is a link in the file to the website where you can get the key.
-2. Setting `EXCEL_PAGE_NAME`.
-The name of the sheet in the Excel table.
-3. In the `CLASSIC_ROUTES_MODULES_USING` setting, specify the route for account operation.
+2. In the `CLASSIC_ROUTES_MODULES_USING` setting, specify the route for account operation.

 ## 🛠️Installation and Project Launch